-These tools help the management to design a strategy considering various elements, that will lead the organisation towards its vision.
+These tools help the management to design a strategy considering various elements, that will lead the organization towards its vision.

 Definition of Operational Planning

 Middle-level management performs the function of the operational planning process.
 It includes planning of regular business activities and operations for a short period.
-Under this process, the organisation is classified into the various department, division, unit, and centre for which planning is performed individually, which is aligned with the strategic planning to reach the organisation’s vision.
+Under this process, the organization is classified into the various department, division, unit, and center for which planning is performed individually, which is aligned with the strategic planning to reach the organization’s vision.
 The following are the features of Operational Planning:

 - Objectives need to be clearly defined.